RobinRen76/UniMelbourne/directory/README.md

-This is my assignment recording to remember my school life.
+This is my assignment recording to remember my life.